-The Learn Equality, Live Equal programme was delivered by the Sex Education Forum and the Anti-Bullying Alliance, both part of the National Children’s Bureau, with support from Educational Action Challenging Homophobia (EACH).
+The Learn Equality, Live Equal Programme was one of 6 organisations/consortia commissioned by the Government Equalities Office (then part of the Department for Education) in 2018 to support its anti-homophobic, biphobic and transphobic (HBT) bullying project.
+The programme was delivered by the Sex Education Forum and the Anti-Bullying Alliance, both part of the National Children’s Bureau, with support from Educational Action Challenging Homophobia (EACH).

 The programme worked to reduce incidents of homophobic, biphobic and transphobic (HBT) bullying in primary and secondary schools using two approaches: